iThink32/DistributedNotifications/README.md

 # DistributedNotifications
+### Note:
-## A Repo that lets you post notifications across multiple applications or processes on the same device
+A Repo that lets you post notifications across multiple applications or processes on the same device

+### Note:
-### This method is used for communication between different processes or applications , do not use it for local communication !
+This method is used for communication between different processes or applications , do not use it for local communication !

+### Note:
-### this readme follows the client server architecture if you want bi-directional communication please use DarwinNotificationCenter and look at TwoWayCommunication.md for how to.
+this readme follows the client server architecture if you want bi-directional communication please use DarwinNotificationCenter and look at TwoWayCommunication.md for how to.

 #### Usage:-
 First identify which class is your server and which class is your listener.